sciZer0/7/v/README.md

 As we can see, current decentralization isn't the one of the extremely-high level but at the same time is extremely expensive.

-We can reach extremal decentralization and extremal sustainability for extremely-low costs.
+We can reach extremal decentralization and sustainability for extremely-low costs.